What Is PTSD & Types of PTSD

 Mental health professionals use a document from the American Psychiatric Association in order to diagnose disease.
+According to the Anxiety and Depression Association of America (ADAA), 7.7 million American adults, ages 18 and older, have developed PTSD.
+Roughly 8 percent of people in the United States will develop PTSD.
 This document, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), defines PTSD as an anxiety disorder that is triggered by exposure to:

 - Actual death

 - Serious injury

 The National Institute of Mental Health says symptoms of PTSD can appear right after the episode ends, or they can emerge months or even years later.
 Those symptoms can include: